airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 Assembler Directives

-Differences in Other Syntaxes and Terminology
+Differences in Other Syntaxes and Terminology {#differences-in-other-syntaxes-and-terminology .unnumbered}
 =============================================

 The syntax for assembly language used in this book is known at the